Hear the difference: Using CrumplePop's WindRemover

 If the microphone naturally rejects audio sources coming from anywhere except the front, make sure the microphone points right to your face to optimize the audio recording quality.

-Post-production Effects
+Post-Production Effects

 After you recorded your audio for video, you’ll need to polish it using effects designed to enhance audio quality.